-I would like to know how you communicate ‘yes’ and ‘no’ in your language.
-To take part in the survey, click here.
+I would like to know how you communicate ‘yes’ and ‘no’ in your language and culture.
+To take part in the survey, please click here

-I am also researching jearse/jess and dow, dialectal words for ‘yes’ and ‘no’ in England and America.
-To read more about how we communicate yes and no in English, click here.
-And to read more about jearse/jess and dow, click here.
+I am also researching dialectal words for ‘yes’ and ‘no’ in England and America.
+To read more about jearse/jess and dow, click here